jrosell/RCAPI/README.md

 # R's internal C API

-RCAPI is an example package to examplain how you can write a C function and call it from R.
+RCAPI is an example package to explain how you can write a C function and call it from R.

 You can do the same for a new {mypackage} or whatever R packge name you want.